Skip to contents

 • Vector of parameter names.

-• "population" (default): plots all population parameters.
+• "population" plots all population parameters.

-• "varying": plots all varying effects.
+• "varying" plots all varying effects.
 To plot a particular varying effect, use regex_pars = "^name".

 regex_pars